SaraR-1/Immigration-Models/README.md

 Some features can not be used, due to the availability of data:
 - **Basic health care** only 2004-2013
 - **Expenditure for intervections and social services** only 2013-2014
-- **Expenditure for the house of families with foreign components** only at zones level in 2009
+- **Expenditure for the house of families with foreign components** only 2009
 - **Aspect of dayli life - Interpersonal Trust** only from 2010
 - **Hospitalizations** missing 2003, 2004, 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2016, 2017
 - **Aspects of daily life - general life degree of satisfaction** missing 2003, 2004, 2005, 2006, 2007, 2008, 2009